FactomProject/factomd/support/dev/README.md

 Services are currently not set up to restart automatically in case of failure, so they will need to be started manually.

-### Factom network

-The created *factomd* network is using 3 *factomd* instances that are set up as peers in a custom *factomd* network.
-The configuration files for all the instances are located in the `factom` directory.
-Note that each of the instances has a different identity set up in the config file, so that all nodes can be used as leaders in the network (see `IdentityChainID`, `LocalServerPrivKey`, `LocalServerPublicKey` in `factom/factomd_*.conf`).

-All the nodes are set up to log to the provided *Logstash* instances by adding the command line parameters: `-logstash -logurl=logstash:8345` (see the `command` section in the `docker-compose.yml` file.

-All the instances have static IP addresses assigned to them.
-When each of the instances start, they connect to an *nginx* instance provided as one of the services, which serves the list of IP addresses for all the nodes, so that all instances connect to each other.

-The default assignment of IP addresses for *factomd* instances:
- * *factomd_1* - `10.7.0.1`
- * *factomd_2* - `10.7.0.2`
- * *factomd_3* - `10.7.0.3`

-All other services present in the `factomd` docker network have their IPs assigned automatically in `10.7.1.0/24`.

-### ELK stack

-The ELK (*Elasticsearch* + *Logstash* + *Kibana*) stack is used to gather logs from multiple nodes that are running in the network.
-The logs are sent to the *Logstash* instances which stores it in *Elasticsearch* and can later be explored in *Kibana*.

-#### Elasticsearch

-The environment creates a single *Elasticsearch* instance that is used for storing and searching logs generated by the network.

-The configuration for the *Elasticsearch* instance is copied from `elasticsearch/config/elasticsearch.yml`.

-#### Logstash

-*Logstash* collects the logs from factomd instances and forwards it to *Elasticsearch*.
-The connections to the *Logstash* instance are using port 500, this port is also mapped to the same port on the local machine, so that you can use the same setup to log from *factomd* instances that you run outside of docker containers.
-The *Logstash* configuration files and the pipeline definition for *factomd* are located in the `logstash` directory.

-#### Kibana

-Kibana allows exploring, searching and visualizing logs created by factomd network.
-The web UI is mapped to the local port 5601.

-The configuration for *Kibana* is copied during the build from `kibana/config/kibana.yml`.

-### Prometheus

-*Prometheus* periodically gathers metrics from a all *factomd* instances.
-The built-in web UI is exposed to the local host using port `9090`.

-Note that *Prometheus* is pull-based, so it fetches metrics from *factomd* instances, not the other way around, so to add monitoring for your local nodes, you'll need to modify its configuration and rebuild the container.

-The configuration for *Prometheus* is copied during the build from `prometheus/config/prometheus.yml`.
-Currently it pull metrics from all 3 instances and labels them using the instance name.

 ## Known issues

 * If you are running this setup in a *Docker for Mac* or a *Docker for Windows*